[Miyagi] Visit the Sendai City Museum to see the rarest documents from the Date clan!

 The location of the Sendai City Museum is a delight for history buffs

-The Sendai City Museum is a city museum built in a corner of Aobayama Park.
-It
+The Sendai City Museum is a municipal museum built in a corner of Aobayama Park.

-is easily accessible from Sendai Station and has free parking, which is a plus.
+It's easily accessible from Sendai Station, and the free parking is a welcome bonus.

-What's more, the location of the Sendai City Museum hides a secret that history buffs will be delighted to discover.
+Furthermore, the location of the Sendai City Museum holds a secret that history buffs will surely appreciate.

-In fact, the Sendai City Museum is built on the site that was once the Sannomaru bailey of Sendai Castle!
+In fact, the Sendai City Museum is built on the site that was once used as the third bailey of Sendai Castle!

-It's hard not to think about the passage of time!
+It's impossible not to reflect on the passage of time!

 The location of the Sendai City Museum is explained in detail in the permanent exhibition, so be sure to check it out so you don't miss it!